TerraTree/CovidDashboard/README.md

 Updates can be removed by removing them from the left side of the interface.
 News articles can be removed, after which they will not appear

+##Documentation

+Documentation can be found in the docs/build/index.html file, listing the modules used within the code

 ## Details